jonano614/DaggerGpuMiner/README.md

 1) GPU mining: DaggerGpuMiner.exe -G -a <WALLET_ADDRESS> -p <POOL_ADDRESS>
 1) CPU mining: DaggerGpuMiner.exe -cpu -a <WALLET_ADDRESS> -p <POOL_ADDRESS> -t 8

-Mining does not work now.
-There is an issue with sending shares to a pool.

 The project supports only Windows OS now.
 Linux and Mac OS are planned in the future.

 The project has 3 dependencies: OpenCL, Boost and OpenSSL.